GodfredAb/PythonAB/README.md

 # PythonAB

-Automating excel task with python
+##Automating excel task with python

+Make the '.xlsx' file is closed before running the code.